faheemersh/Senior_Design_Dry_EEG_BCI/README.md

-### This folder includes some of the archives and executibles used in this project.
+### This folder includes some of the archives and executables used in this project.